 |Store||Minimum Cost of Crutches Sold||Maximum Cost of Crutches Sold|

 When looking for crutches, there are so many brands and stores out there that it can become overwhelming.
 It might be a good idea to start by looking local and seeing what’s in stock.
-Some examples of where you can find crutches locally are:
+Some examples of where to buy crutches locally are:

-At CVS, both axillary and forearm crutches can be purchased from $30 to $130 for a pair.
+At CVS, axillary and forearm crutches can be purchased from $30 to $130 for a pair.

-Walgreens is the second-largest pharmacy in the United States, so it makes sense that they have many different styles and brands of crutches to choose from, ranging from $30 to around $130 for a pair.
+Walgreens is the second-largest pharmacy in the United States, so it makes sense that they have many different styles and brands of crutches, ranging from $30 to around $130 for a pair.

 If you can’t make it to a local store and would like to shop online instead, there are also many options you can choose from, including:

-Perhaps one of the cheapest options, Vitality Medical is another sizeable online healthcare supply store that offers a range of discounts and deals on crutches.
+Perhaps one of the cheapest options, Vitality Medical is another sizeable online healthcare supply store offering various discounts and deals on crutches.
 The most inexpensive pair they offer goes for only $13, and their most expensive pair for $120.

 SmartCrutch is a stand-out supplier of uniquely designed crutches and related products.
-If you want a pair of crutches that looks different, SmartCrutch is the place to go.
-However, their premium products come with a premium price, ranging from $65 to $120 for a pair.
+If you want a pair of crutches that look different, SmartCrutch is the place to go.
+However, their premium products come with a price ranging from $65 to $120 for a pair.

-And of course, we have to mention Amazon, the most popular online retail store in the world.
+And, of course, we must mention Amazon, the world’s most popular online retail store.
 Amazon sells everything, so it is no wonder they sell an incredibly vast range of crutches.
-They stock every brand you can think of, so they are definitely something worth checking out.
+They stock every brand you can think of and are worth checking out.

 Other Things to Consider

-While it can be nice to minimize costs when buying a pair of crutches, it’s worth remembering that they are essential mobility aids.
-Here are some specific things you should be looking out for when shopping for a pair.
+While minimizing costs when buying a pair of crutches can be nice, it’s worth remembering that they are essential mobility aids.
+Here are some specific things you should look for when shopping for a pair.

-First of all, make sure the crutches you’re looking at are a good fit for your body.
-A tall person is not going to need the same pair of crutches as a short person, and a heavy person is not going to need the same pair of crutches as a light person.
+First, ensure the crutches you’re looking at fit your body well.
+A tall person will not need the same pair of crutches as a short person, and a heavy person will not need the same pair of crutches as a light person.
 Make sure the crutches you buy are suitable for your height and weight.

 As mentioned above, crutches come in different styles.
-It’s worth considering what style of crutches is preferable for you: If you used underarm crutches at the hospital, you might want to use them again, especially as they usually cost less.
+What style of crutches is preferable for you?
+If you used underarm crutches at the hospital, consider using them again, especially as they usually cost less.
 However, forearm crutches can provide more support and put less pressure on your armpit, so if those are important to you, they might be a better choice.

-Finally, insurance will often cover the cost of crutches, but this will always depend on the style and model, and whether your policy covers that style and model.
-It’s worth speaking to your insurance company, if you have one, before purchasing crutches to work this out.
+Insurance will often cover the cost of crutches, but this will always depend on the style and model and whether your policy covers that style and model.
+If you have one, it’s worth speaking to your insurance company before purchasing crutches to work this out.
 It’s also worth noting that if you’re on Medicare Part B, you’ll be expected to pay 20% of the approved cost of the crutches you choose.